yasminasri24/internship-project/README.md

 ### Database
 1. A MySQL database used for storing users and messages
-2. Imported via a .sql file in phpMyAdmin
+2. Open phpMyAdmin
+3. Create a database named 'chatkita'
+4. Import the sql file located in: database/chatkita.sql

 ---